benmvp/slides/2022/connecttech/ts-react.md

 NOTES:

+- Let's move on to our 3rd example
 - If we change the name of a prop, all the places using it **must** be updated
+- This is kind of related to the first feature
-  * Let's say the prop was originally `names`...
+- So let's say the prop was originally `names`...
-  * But I later changed it to `players` w/in the `App` component
+  - But I later changed the `interface` definition **within** the `App` component to `players`
+  - i.e I refactored `App`
-  * We can search & replace to try to fix all the places
+- We can search & replace to try to fix all the places
-  * But did we get them all?
+  - But did we get them all?
 How can we be 100% sure?
-  * Well, TS will complain if we miss a spot
+  - Well, TS will complain if we miss a spot
-  * It'll look something like this error below
+  - It'll look something like this error below
+  - And this is something ESLint just can't do
+  - It doesn't do cross-module typing
 - A derivative of this is when we simply mistype a prop
-  * TS will complain immediately as well
+  - TS will complain immediately as well

 /////
 <!-- .slide: data-background="url(../../img/ts-react/mixing-console-abigail-keenan-QdEn9s5Q_4w-unsplash.jpg) no-repeat center" data-background-size="cover" -->